What Is The Oily Skin Acne Connection?

 Why Is Oily Skin A Problem For Acne?

 Skin oil is not the fundamental cause of acne.
-Oily sebum naturally flows upward in pores and onto the skin, where the excess is consumed by bacteria or simply rinsed away with daily cleansing.
+Oily sebum naturally flows upward in pores and onto the skin, where the excess becomes food for acne-causing3 bacteria or where it is simply rinsed away with daily cleansing.
 Pores don’t get clogged so that acne forms unless there is something blocking the flow of sebum to the surface.
 Usually that something is tiny flakes of dried skin matted together with a protein “glue.”

 Pores that produce a lot of oil tend to produce larger, more noticeable whiteheads and blackheads.
 The oil dilutes the bacteria in the pore, however, so that the formation of a pimple is less likely.
 Pores that don’t produce a lot of oil tend to produce smaller, redder pimples.
 That is because any bacteria in the pore are trapped closer to the lining of the pore and more of their chemotactins reach the bloodstream around the pore.